ZakDziu/BitMex-API/README.md

-# Welcome to CRM System!
+# Welcome to BitMex Api Integration!

 ## To start the project you need to do the following steps:
 1. Create access and refresh keys